josemic/trafficapp/README.md

-trafficapp: A Riak Core Application
+trafficapp: A Riak Core based Application
 ======================================

 Status: Proof of Concept